https://github.com/milkypostman/melpa.git

 :files ("modules/starter-kit-bindings.el"))

-is not specified for starter-kit
+Notice that :files is not specified for starter-kit since

-package-build will automatically add all .el
+package-build will automatically add all .el files in the root

 directory of the repository.
-The starter-kit-bindings
+The starter-kit-bindings repository is

-subdirectory and thus needs the packages
+contained in the modules/ subdirectory and thus needs the packages

 files specified explicitly.